-Whatever position may emerge in research or spread of infection of case fatalities, a multi pronged attempt for awareness, must continue and tough choices must get discussed openly without articulate special, often urban middle class interests denying other views and especially public health priorities of the poor.
-The promotion of barrier protection must increase but has to related to a system of values, which would be acceptable to the people's beliefs.
-We need to strengthen sentinel surveillance systems and awareness effort.
-We also need sensitive feed back on the effects they leave on younger minds for a balanced culturally acceptable strategy.
-All this is feasible and can be accomplished if we are not swept away by the power of funding and advocacy and fear of being accused to be out of line with dominant world opinion.

-In any case many of the ill cannot afford the high prices or have access to it from public agencies.
-The strict patent regimen under TRIPS is bound to prevail, notwithstanding the ambivalently worded Doha decision of WTO that public health emergencies provide sufficient cause of countries to use the flexibility available from various provisions of TRIPS.
-A recent analysis reveals that the three drug regimen recommended will cost \$10000 per person per year from Western companies and the treatment will be lifelong.
-Three Indian companies are offering to Central Government anti retro; viral drugs at \$600/ Rs.
-30,000/per person per year and to an international charity at an even lower price \$ 350/ Rs.
-13,000/per year provided it was distributed for humanitarian relief free in S. Africa.
-It has been public policy in Brazil that the drug is supplied free to all AIDS should be no exception.
-If drugs are supplied acting on a public health emergency basis and prices can stabilize at Rs.
-1000/- or so per year the public health budget should be able to accommodate the cost weighed against true public criteria.
-But the aim of leveling off infection of 2007 still seems unlikely.
+- 41. Whatever position may emerge in research or spread of infection or case fatalities, a multi pronged attempt for awareness must continue and tough choices must get discussed openly without articulate special, often urban middle class interests denying other views and especially public health priorities of the poor.
+The promotion of barrier protection must increase but has to relate to a system of values which would be acceptable to the people's beliefs.
+We need to strengthen sentinel surveillance systems and awareness efforts.
+We also need sensitive feed back on the effects they leave on younger minds for a balanced culturally acceptable strategy All this is feasible and can be accomplished if we are not swept away by the power of funding and advocacy and fear of being accused to be out of line with dominant world opinion. - 42 In any case many of the ill cannot afford the high prices or have access to it from public agencies.
+The strict patent regimen under TRIPS is bound to prevail, notwithstanding the ambivalently worded Doha decision of WTO that public health emergencies provide sufficient cause for countries to use the flexibility available from various provisions of TRIPS.
+A recent analysis reveals that the three drug regimen recommended will cost \$ 10 000 per person per year from Western companies and the treatment will be lifelong.
+Three Indian companies are offering to Central Government anti retro viral drugs at \$ 600 /Rs 30 000/- per person per year and to an international charity at an even lower price \$ 350 /Rs 13 000/- per year provided it was distributed for humanitarian relief free in S Africa.
+It has been public policy in Brazil that the drug is supplied free to all AIDS patients.
+South Africa won the stand off with drug companies on prices relying on an Indian company's offer.
+In our National programs drugs are free and it is argued that AIDS should be no exception.
+If drugs are supplied acting on a public health emergency basis and prices can stabilize at Rs 1000/- or so per year the public health budget should be able to accommodate the cost weighed against true public health criteria.
+But the aim of levelling off infection of 2007 still seems unlikely.